 Five top tips for staying safe around cows

 Stay safe around cows by keeping dogs on leads ©Getty

-- If you feel threatened by a herd when you are with a dog, let go of its lead so you and it can get to safety seperately.
+If you feel threatened by a herd when you are with a dog, let go of its lead so you and it can get to safety separately.